ddtraceweb/smtp-validator-email/README.md

 ?>
 ```

-* example with 1 email with using a specific interface:
+* example with 1 email with using a specific interface with debug mode ON:

 ```php